-In this guide, we’ll explore what payment reminder emails are, why they are critical, when to send them, and how to use proven templates to get results without compromising your brand voice.
+In this guide, we’ll break down what payment reminder emails are, why they matter, when to send them, and how to use our proven templates to get paid faster without compromising your brand or client relationships.

 Payment Reminder Emails: TL;DR